Interface - ESDC

 It is also possible to search for publications by author or bibcode, simply entering it in the search field (go here to see the formats).
 If an author's name is entered, a table will open with the author's publications that are linked to sources in SIMBAD, and the list of sources will be uploaded.
 Entering a bibcode, the list of related sources in SIMBAD will be uploaded.

 Since version 3.2, it is possible to query data from external data centres via their Table Access Protocol (TAP) services compliant with Virtual Observatory standards.
-For now, this possibility is limited to the data provided by the European Southern Observatory (ESO), the Canadian Astronomy Data Centre (CADC) and the Mikulski Archive for Space Telescopes (MAST) in their TAP servers, including images, spectra, data cubes and time series data.
+For now, this possibility is limited to the data provided by the European Southern Observatory (ESO), the Canadian Astronomy Data Centre (CADC), the Mikulski Archive for Space Telescopes (MAST, temporarily unavailable through our external query), the High Energy Astrophysics Science Archive Research Center (HEASARC) and the Netherlands Institute for Radio Astronomy (ASTRON) in their TAP servers, including images, spectra, data cubes and time series data.
 It must be noted that these data, contrary to those offered via the images, spectra and catalogues functionalities, have not been curated by the ESASky team.
 We plan to expand this functionality to include data from any external TAP of the user's choice.

 To use this functionality, click on the External Data Centre button:

 This will open a treemap showing the servers with data available in the visualised region.
 Clicking on any server, the treemap will display the types of data products available: